112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 "fifth
 column
 the wilderness .
-German propaganda activities financed from Berlin, helped to demoralize an d confuse a nation that didn't want war in the fast place .
+German propaganda activities financed from Berlin, helped to demoralize and confuse a nation that didn't want war in the fast place .
 The French lost 1,115,O00 men and women, militar y
 .
 That i s